2023 Best Child Development & Family Studies Bachelor's Degree Schools in Ohio

 On average, human development graduates from Union take out $19,233 in student loans while working on their Bachelor's Degree.

-You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
-The school came in at #2 on this year’s Best Child Development & Family Studies Bachelor’s Degree Schools in Ohio list.
-Located in the city of Columbus, Ohio State is a public college with a fairly large student population.
+The excellent bachelor’s degree programs at Ohio State University - Main Campus helped the school earn the #2 place on this year’s ranking of the best human development and family studies schools in Ohio.
+Located in the city of Columbus, Ohio State is a public school with a fairly large student population.

 While working on their Bachelor's Degree, human development majors at Ohio State accumulate an average of around $23,735 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $245.